datum360/Datum360-API-User-Guides/Matthew/PIM360/Activity/POST submit delta report.md

 ```

 ## Response Body
-A JSON object containing the details of the submitted delta report activity
+A JSON object containing the details of the submitted delta report activity.

 ## Example Response
 ```JSON